-The load-bearing bolts of some types of swing-out rotors have an anti-friction coating.
+The load-bearing bolts of some of the swing-out rotors offered by Sigma Laborzentrifugen GmbH have an anti-friction coating.
 This coating prevents friction between the buckets and bolts.

-The bolts do not require any greasing during the service life of the coating (see chapter 3.6.7.3 - "Service life of the "Sigma Comfort" rotor coating")!
+The bolts do not require any greasing during the service life of the coating (see chapter 3.6.7.4 - "Service life of the "Sigma Comfort" rotor coating")!